 “Naturally, you are without the magic that comes from her swearing, which makes you just a crow screeching at its own shadow.”

 The horse pulling the wagon shook his mane and snickered along.

 Kanéko glanced at the equine then back to Garèo.
-She wasn’t sure if the horse was also laughing at her.
+She wasn’t sure, but it seemed the horse also laughed at her.

-Garèo didn’t need reins or a halter, only the harness to keep the horse attached to the wagon.
-She knew that he had some clan ability with horses, but her mother could never explain it and Garèo had refused to answer when she had asked him earlier.
-She could only assume his powers by the way he never used reins or a saddle.
+He didn’t need reins or a halter, only the harness to keep the horse attached to the wagon.
+She guess that he had some clan ability with horses, but he had refused to answer when she had asked him earlier.
+She could only assume his powers by the way the horses responded without him touching them.

 Like the women, the men strolling the street were dressed in their finest.
 They wore suits despite the dust rising up from the cobblestone roads and the heat of early summer.
 Kanéko gaped at their hats and canes, mostly worn for show but still a far cry from her father’s plain outfits.

 “Why do they dress up like that?” she asked in a whisper.